GarryChen-site/binarymusings/content/posts/rust/rust-quickly-start-17.md

 ## The memory layout of HashMap.

 However, through the public interface of HashMap, we cannot see how HashMap is laid out in memory.
 We still need to use the `std::mem::transmute` method we used before to print out the data structure.
-Let's modify the previous code.
+Let's modify the previous code:

 ```rust